Second Battle of Panipat

-The Second Battle of Panipat was fought on 5 November 1556, between Akbar and the king of Delhi, Hemu.
-Hemu had conquered Delhi and Agra a few weeks earlier by defeating Mughal forces under Tardi Beg Khan in the battle of Delhi and crowned himself Raja Vikramaditya at Purana Quila in Delhi.
+The Second Battle of Panipat was fought on 5 November 1556, between the Mughals under Akbar and emperor Hemu, titularly known as Hemchandra Vikramaditya.
+Hemchandra had conquered Delhi and Agra a few weeks earlier by defeating Mughal forces under Tardi Beg Khan in the Battle of Delhi.
+He crowned himself Vikramaditya at Purana Quila in Delhi.

 On learning of the loss, Akbar and his guardian Bairam Khan marched to reclaim those territories.
-The two armies clashed at Panipat not far from the site of the first battle of Panipat of 1526.
+The two armies clashed at Panipat, not far from the site of the First Battle of Panipat of 1526.